ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "genealogy/1932-04-22-The-Long-Islander-Huntington-NY-p11"  "350" /%}}
 </div>

-I believe it is either [Emily Mills Huntting](https://www.findagrave.com/memorial/23991552/emily-mills-huntting) (1849 to 1932) or Mary Emily Huntting (Smith) Cross (1875-1924) who appears to be referenced in the sales records of the [Mills' store]({{% ref "me-mills" %}}) as "Emily Huntting".
-The latter was yet another family member to die in "an unusual accident":
+I believe it is [Emily Mills Huntting](https://www.findagrave.com/memorial/23991552/emily-mills-huntting) (1849 to 1932) who appears to be referenced in the sales records of the [Mills' store]({{% ref "me-mills" %}}) as "Emily Huntting".
+Her sister, [Mary Emily Huntting (Smith) Cross](https://www.findagrave.com/memorial/24392636/mary-emily_huntting-cross) (1875-1924) was yet another family member to die in "an unusual accident":

 {{% fig "long-island/1924-12-27-The-Brooklyn-Daily-Eagle-p2" "500" /%}}
 {{% fig "long-island/1924-12-27-Times-Union-Brooklyn-NY-p8" "500" /%}}